 Elizabeth, N.J.
 07202

 Neonatal Palliative Care

 Support for carrying to term with an adverse diagnosis and for raising your child with special needs.
-Website also lists Adoption agencies with clients waiting to adopt a special-needs child.
+The website also lists Adoption agencies with clients waiting to adopt a special-needs child.

 Support for families carrying to term after a severe or fatal prenatal diagnosis.

 Comprehensive, practical, and peer-based support for parents experiencing a prenatal diagnosis and carrying to term.

 Resource for perinatal hospice and palliative care programs.

 Alexandra’s House is a perinatal hospice program located in Kansas City, Missouri.
 They serve families and their babies who are expected to die near or shortly after birth due to various fetal anomalies.
 Alexandra’s House assists with birth planning, doctor visits, testing, labor and delivery, memorial services, and bereavement care.
 They offer comfort and meaning to suffering families.